glotzerlab/signac-docs/docs/source/recipes.rst

 How to define a grid of state point values
 ==========================================

 Many signac data spaces are structured like a "grid," like an exhaustive search or a Cartesian product of multiple sets of input parameters.
 While this can be done with nested ``for`` loops, that approach can be cumbersome for state points with many keys.
-Here we offer a helper function that can assist in this kind of initialization:
+Here we offer a helper function that can assist in this kind of initialization, inspired by `this StackOverflow answer <https://stackoverflow.com/a/5228294>`__:

 .. code-block:: python